formula-usi/warmup-assignment/README.md

 Submit a `zip` file named `<name-surname>-formula-usi-warmup-assignment.zip` to [formulausi@usi.ch](mailto:formulausi@usi.ch).
 The file must contain

-1. the model in H5 format compatible with Tensorflow 1.13.1
+1. the model in H5 format compatible with Tensorflow 1.x
 2. your `Simulation-<timestamp>.csv`
 * your `Laps - <timestamp>.csv`
-* a text file with team information and everything you believe it is necessary to report us
+* a text file with team information and everything you believe it is necessary to report us (e.g., videos)

 ### Evaluation

 We will run your model on the simulator locally, and compare the results obtained with those we receive from you.
-The models will be evaluated automatically based on the lap time, avg CTE and failure scores, all to be minimized.
-This means that the car should drive on road, following the central trajectory as fast as possible with no failures.
+The models will be evaluated automatically based on the lap time and failure scores, all to be minimized.
+This means that the car should drive on road with no failures.

 ### Contacts

-For issues and miscellaneous, contact [Andrea Stocco](mailto:andrea.stocco@usi.ch) and CC [Brian Pulfer](mailto:brian.pulfer@usi.ch).
+For issues, questions and miscellaneous, feel free to contact [Andrea Stocco](mailto:andrea.stocco@usi.ch) and CC [Brian Pulfer](mailto:brian.pulfer@usi.ch) and [Matteo Biagiola](mailto:matteo.biagiola@usi.ch).